sporule/big-data-cluster/README.md

 This is the Hadoop image based on the [BDE's Hadoop Base](https://github.com/big-data-europe/docker-hadoop) and its relevant forks.

+This docker image is for development purpose, you should not use it for production without updating the configuration.
 I have modified some images and added some new features.
 You may find more information on [Sporule Blog](https://www.sporule.com) .

 ## Changes

+### 22/04/2020

+- Added Single Node Zookeeper to Master Node
+- Added Airflow to Master Node

+### 18/04/2020

-- 18/04/2020: Updated Readme documentation
+- Updated Readme documentation

+### 10/04/2020

-- 10/04/2020: Added Dev Node with Airflow
+- Added Dev Node with Airflow

+### 02/04/2020

-- 02/04/2020: Added Master Node and Worker Node with Hive
+- Added Master Node and Worker Node with Hive

 ## Quick Start